seananderson/seananderson.ca/content/workshops.md

 ---

-I teach workshops on statistical modelling and data science in R including multiday courses on [Generalized Linear Mixed Effects Models](https://github.com/seananderson/glmm-course) (GLMMs) and [Bayesian data analysis in R and Stan]( https://github.com/seananderson/bayes-course).
+I teach workshops on statistical modelling and data science in R including multiday courses on [generalized linear mixed effects models](https://github.com/seananderson/glmm-course) (GLMMs), [advanced R](https://github.com/seananderson/adv-r-course) (incuding debugging strategies, parallel processing, and Rcpp/C++), and [Bayesian data analysis in R and Stan]( https://github.com/seananderson/bayes-course).
 Please [get in touch](/contact) if you are interested in hosting one of these.

 Some testimonials from recent courses: